MartimMelo/Portfolio/README.md

 # IT Portfolio

-This is a portfolio to keep some of my college assinments and personal projects organized
+This is a portfolio to keep some of my college assignments and personal projects organized

 ## Description